-Before your surgery, you will need to have a medical assessment.
+Before your surgery, you may need to have a medical assessment.
 Ask your surgeon if this is needed.

 - This may be done by your surgeon or your primary care provider.

 - You may need to visit a specialist who takes care of problems such as diabetes, lung disease, or heart disease.

 - Your surgeon or provider will schedule an appointment, usually a few weeks before surgery That way, your doctors can take care of any medical problems you might have well before your surgery.